chitsuenchan/Mobile-and-API-QA/README.md

 ## Introduction <a name="introduction"></a>
 Project contains two tests for the Hong Kong Obseratory mobile application.
 These tests are:
-* Checking the information on the front-end is correct
+* Check the weather information on the front-end is correct
-* Checking the API returned data is correct
+* Check the API returned data is correct

 ## Motivation <a name="motivation"></a>
 This is a personal learning project aimed to further improve my automated testing knowledge.